cmis4j/cmis4j-core/README.md

 ---------
 If you find the software useful and would like to make a donation, please send bitcoins to `1ACz6GKw3B6vjoYwGA2hnXDnbR5koFhC4j`.

-Copyright &copy; 2014 by ggbusto.
+Copyright &copy; 2014 by ggbusto@gmx.com.